khakhalin/notes/05_Ensembles.md

 # Bagging

-Bootstrapping can be used to improve estimations: bootstrap the data repeatedly; each time build an estimator, then average predictions of these estimators.
+Bootstrapping can be used to improve estimations. **Bagging**: bootstrap the data repeatedly; each time build an estimator, then average predictions of these estimators.
 Why does it work though?
 For linear estimators (like linear regression) it doesn't, as E(h(x)) = h(E(x)) = h(full data).
 But for non-linear h(), like **regression trees**, it may smoothen idiosyncrasies of each individual h(x).

 How to best combine opinions of several classifiers into one output?
-One option is to one-hot encode output labels, average them up across models, produce a vector, then pick max coordinate (the most popular label).
-Another is to make each classifier to output vectors of probabilities for different levels,  then average these probability.
-This latter approach is smoother (lower variance), and if each vector is ∑=1, then the final output would naturally ∑=1.
+One option is to one-hot encode output labels, average them up across models, produce a vector, then pick the maximal score (the most popular label).
+Another is to make each classifier output vectors of probabilities for different levels, instead of levels themselves; then average these probabilities.
+This latter approach is smoother (lower variance), and if each vector is ∑=1, then the final output would naturally ∑=1, which is helpful.

 > Bias is apparently unchanged (ESL p285, stated as a fact, followed by a page of confusing "illustration").
 Is it because no additional constraints are introduced by the procedure?
 How to intuit it?
 In which cases the bias WOULD BE changed?
 What sorts of modifications of h(x) procedure change the bias, and which sorts do not?

 > So from this part, it seems that the key power of bagging is that it takes a very discrete, run-down method that is by design jumpy, and also overfits like hell, and turns it into a smoothed landscape.
 Is this shifting from discrete to pseudo-continuous the main reason for why bagging works?
 Or is some hidden indirect serendipitous regularizaton also involved?

 Note that bagging doesn't work if loss is heavily quantized (like in **0-1 loss**, which is essentially accuracy).
 In this case, if you get a saturated classifier (all points→one class), there's no way to improve on it.
-Moreover, for random classifier with constant probabilities (returns 0 with probability p0, and 1 with p1) bagging would only worsen things (as bagging will lead to const classifier for whatever p is greater, as it would win on average). _So for this to work, we need to make the classifier as uneven and moody as possible, right?_
+Moreover, for a random classifier with constant probabilities (returns 0 with probability p0, and 1 with p1) bagging would only worsen things (as bagging will lead to const classifier for whatever p is greater, as it would win on average). _So for this to work, we need to make the classifier as uneven and moody as possible, right?_

 A slightly more sophisticated **counter-example**: points uniformly fill a (0-1,0-1) R² square; 2 classes with a diagonal split (ESL p288).
 Any subsampling from this will look like a blobby squary cloud with a diagonal; a split will fall kinda in the middle, and the edges of the diagonal will never be resolved.